mayurmwagh/ONCDEC-B20/Readme.md

     kubectl delete -f basic-pod.yaml kubectl descibe pod_name -- this will describe your pods kubectl get pods -o wide -- this will show wider information of your pods

+# commands
+kubectl get ns
+kubectl get pods  #this command will list the pods which are in default namespace